jina-ai/jina/README.md

 🍱 **Own your stack** - Keep an end-to-end stack ownership of your solution, avoid the integration pitfalls with fragmented, multi-vendor, generic legacy tools.

-🌩️ **Fast & cloud-ready** - Decentralized architecture from day one.
+🌩️ **Fast & cloud-native** - Distributed architecture from day one.
 Scalable & cloud-native by design: enjoy containerizing, distributing, sharding, async, REST/gRPC/WebSocket.

 ## Installation